 And that fundamental principle is almost the opposite of the “game world” physics because games are intentionally designed to satisfy a user.

 It is not surprising to state that the “game physics” is NOT an objective reality, but is intentionally designed with human users in mind.
 So applying the data logger and tracker measurements to extract the physical parameters of a game seem strange, unless you are in a classroom to teach students about these methods.

 The parameters of the game physics is decided by someone, or a group of people.
 They have already written down the parameters in the programming of the game.
 So the obvious way to figure out the details of the game engine is to look at the code, which brings us to the next point.

 3. These articles ignore the intellectual accomplishments behind the design principles and decisions that created the “game world” physics.

 These “physics of Mario” articles are sometimes written by physicists – people whom our society has decided to be respected and treated with reverence.
 If not, they are written based on data obtained by methods we’ve learned about in physics class (data logger, tracker, stopwatches), which brings in another association with physics.

-Of course there’s nothing wrong with applying these methods from physics, but if an actual scientist or engineer is serious about extracting accurate parameters of the game, they would be looking at the source code.
+Of course there’s nothing wrong with applying these methods from physics, but if an actual scientist or engineer is serious about extracting accurate parameters of the game, they should be looking at the source code.
 A search leads to a Github page posted by a team who reverse-engineered the code, and below is a section involving Mario’s jump mechanics:

 The code is hard to read, especially since the game is written in the NES assembly code in the 80s.
 So a further search reveals that user jdaster64 has studied the code and translated it into understandable quantities.
 In particular, they determined the exact jump and gravity parameters under various situations.
 The image below shows a section relevant to the jump mechanics: (Numerical values presented in hexadecimal, length scales are in units of (16)^(-3) pixels, and the unit of time is 1/60 s)